A Kingdom of Flesh and Fire by Jennifer L. Armentrout book summary cover featuring swords, and gold leaves.

 A Kingdom of Flesh and Fire Chapter 5

-On the long walk back, Casteel pulls Poppy close against the cold.
-When they arrive, Kieran is waiting.
-Casteel and Kieran head out again to burn the fallen Craven while Poppy takes the bath Kieran had prepared.
+Poppy and Casteel find Kieran waiting when they arrive at the keep.
+Casteel and Kieran head out to burn the Craven bodies while Poppy takes the warm bath Kieran prepared.

-Left alone, Poppy accepts that escape is impossible with Kieran’s tracking and the Craven in the woods, and she settles in for the night.
+Alone, Poppy accepts that escape is impossible.
+With Kieran able to track her and the Craven in the woods, she has no real options.

-When Poppy presses to discuss the marriage, Casteel puts it off, saying they both need rest first.
+When Poppy brings up the marriage, Casteel asks her to wait until they have rested.
 Instead, he shares something personal.
-Hawke wasn’t a stolen identity but his middle name, passed down in Atlantian tradition and chosen by his mother in honor of her brother.
-His full name is Casteel Hawkethrone Da’Neer, and no one outside his mother and brother had ever called him Hawke until Poppy.
+Hawke isn’t a fake identity.
+It’s short for Hawkethrone, his middle name, chosen by his mother.
+His full name is Casteel Hawkethrone Da’Neer, and Poppy is the only person outside his family who has ever called him Hawke.

 A Kingdom of Flesh and Fire Chapter 6

-Poppy asks why he told her Hawke was his real name.
-He says it was because she needed to know that not everything between them was a lie.
+Just before they fall asleep, Poppy asks why Casteel told her his real name.
+He wanted her to know that at least one part of what was between them was real.

 A Kingdom of Flesh and Fire Chapter 7